 Any time you need help or services from a provider like Ark Regional Services, you have to have a way to pay for that help or service.
 The waiver is the way most people pay for the type of services you need.
-You will need to contact the State of Wyoming Home and Community Based Services Section (HCBS) to apply for waiver services.
+You will need to contact the State of Wyoming Behavioral Health Division (BHD) to apply for waiver services.
 They will help you through the application process.
 You may also be asked to complete assessments such as an Inventory for Client and Agency Planning (ICAP) and psychological evaluation.

-The HCBS will provide you with a list of case managers.
+The BHD will provide you with a list of case managers.
 You need a case manager in order to receive funding from the waiver.
-For more information on what your case manager does, you can go to https://health.wyo.gov/healthcarefin/hcbs/ or call (307) 777-7531.
+For more information on what your case manager does, you can go to www.health.wyo.gov/ddd or call (307) 777-7115.

-The HCBS will review your application, the assessments, and your financial information to determine if you are eligible.
+The BHD will review your application, the assessments, and your financial information to determine if you are eligible.
 Once you have been determined eligible, you may be placed on a waiting list.
-This means that funding isn't available to pay for your services, but you are in line to receive funding.
+This means that funding isn't available to pay for your services, but you are in line to receive funding once it is available.